 Attendees then held a minute of silence in support of Hong Kong, and King requested for attendees to put on face masks that were being distributed.
 While giving face masks to attendees, rally organizers explained that Hong Kong Chief Executive Carrie Lam recently invoked sweeping emergency powers to ban face masks that protesters wore to protect their identities at demonstrations, a move intended to quell pro-democracy protests but has only intensified anger and distrust of the government.

-Another rally organizer, Bryan Chong ’21, elaborated in a post-rally interview why the organizers wanted attendees to wear masks.
+Another rally organizer, whose identity will be anonymous in this reporting, elaborated in a post-rally interview why the organizers wanted attendees to wear masks.

-“Like I said in my speech at the rally, we simply live in different realities and the idea behind the masks is we want to give students a taste of what it feels like to be a protester that is afraid of having their identity be unmasked and having their identities be exposed to the powers that be that control their livelihood,” Chong said.
+“Like I said in my speech at the rally, we simply live in different realities and the idea behind the masks is we want to give students a taste of what it feels like to be a protester that is afraid of having their identity be unmasked and having their identities be exposed to the powers that be that control their livelihood,” the anonymous student said.

-Following the request for attendees to put on their face masks, Chong then delivered a speech about how much his reality back home in Hong Kong differs from his reality here at Wesleyan.
+Following the request for attendees to put on their face masks, the anonymous rally organizer then delivered a speech about how much his reality back home in Hong Kong differs from his reality here at Wesleyan.
 In addition to highlighting how these protests have exacerbated political differences between parents and students to the point where parents are kicking students out of their homes, Chong spoke about how these protests are affecting even children.

-Nevertheless, Chong continued, he has seen how engaging in these acts of resistance inspire political awakenings in youth, showing them that change is possible through action.
+Nevertheless, the anonymous student continued, they have seen how engaging in these acts of resistance inspire political awakenings in youth, showing them that change is possible through action.

 Thailand resident Bright Palakarn ’20 then delivered a speech arguing that this joint venture would only lend credence to the CCP and serve its interests.